Bill Parcells: Early life

-Parcells was born in Englewood, New Jersey on August 22, 1941.
+Parcells was born in Englewood, New Jersey, on August 22, 1941.
 He grew up in the nearby town of Hasbrouck Heights.
 His mother, Ida Parcells (born Naclerio), was a housewife while his father, Charles (Chubby) Parcells, played quarterback at Georgetown University and worked for the FBI before becoming a lawyer for Uniroyal Tires.

 Prior to his sophomore year in high school, the Parcells family moved a few miles north to the town of Oradell, where he attended River Dell Regional High School.
 While he was at River Dell, he was routinely mistaken for another boy named Bill.
 As he had always disliked his given name of Duane, he decided to adopt Bill as his nickname.
 While coaching the New York Giants, Parcells and his family lived in upscale Upper Saddle River, a New Jersey town which was the home of Giants General Manager George Young as well.

 Parcells was an athlete as a youth.
 At 6 ft 2 in upon entering River Dell, he was large for his age, which enabled him to become a standout player on his high school's football, baseball, and basketball teams.
 His football coach at River Dell was Tom Cahill, who would later become the head coach at Army.
 His basketball coach at River Dell was Mickey Corcoran, whom Parcells considers to be "next to my father ... the most important influence in my life."
 Corcoran would serve Parcells as an advisor and confidant throughout his coaching career.

 Playing career

 Upon graduating from high school, Parcells arrived at Colgate University.
 As a freshman, he was offered a contract by the Philadelphia Phillies.
 His father disapproved of a career in sports and wanted him to study law, so the younger Parcells declined the offer.
 He soon transferred to the University of Wichita (now known as Wichita State University), where he played linebacker and earned a physical education degree.
-It was here that Parcells' famous nickname "Big Tuna" took hold.
-The name itself is a mis-statement of his actual nickname "Tuner".
-There were few radio stations in Wichita at the time, so players often trained without music.
-Parcells, showing the kind of preparation that would make him a successful coach later, frequently arrived early to training sessions, in order to set up a radio.
-Parcells would try several locations in the gym to get a signal.
-His diligence and attention to detail earned him the nickname "Tuner".
-This subsequently became "Tuna", likely due to the accents of the New York media who covered the Giants.

-He was drafted in the seventh round (89th overall) by the Detroit Lions as an offensive lineman, but was released by the team before playing a single NFL game after he reportedly quit the team after a hot morning workout.
+He was drafted in the seventh round (89th overall) by the Detroit Lions as an offensive lineman, but was released by the team before playing a single NFL game when he reportedly quit the team after a hot morning workout.